DigitalWriting/dig6836/assignment-loops-lists-linguistics.md

 Use loops, lists, and string manipulation techniques to accomplish this task.

 ## Submission Guidelines
-- Create a single Python file containing all the programs for each part.
+- Create a single Jupyter notebook file containing all the programs for each part.
 - Add comments to explain your code.
 - Test your programs with different inputs to ensure they work correctly.
-- Submit your Python file via the specified method.
+- Submit your assignment as a link to your Jupyter notebook file on Google CoLab.
+- Be sure to test your link before you submit to ensure it works correctly!

 Note: Feel free to explore additional linguistic tasks or expand on the given ones.
 Have fun and happy coding!